Available with Spatial Analyst license.

 Other mosaic dataset properties also influence how the individual rasters are handled in the mosaicking process.
 These include Allowed Mosaic Methods, Default Sorting Order, and Default Mosaic Operator.
 Some properties, such as Default Resampling Method, will affect the pixel quality.

-Geoprocessing analysis environments
+Geoprocessing analysis environments for mosaic datasets

 - Cell Size